palmtag/VERAout-tools/README.md

 * makehdf.f90 - Simple program to create a sample VERAout file for testing
 * mpactread.f90 - Simple program to read VERAout file created by MPACT
 * ctfread.f90 - Simple program to read HDF output file created by CTF
+* omcxs.f90   - Simple program to read HDF cross section file created by OpenMC
-* omcread.f90 - Simple program to read HDF output file created by OpenMC cross sections
+* omtally.f90 - Simple program to read HDF statepoint file created by OpenMC

 #### See the Wiki for information on installing HDF5